tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/LessonPlan.md

 In this activity, students will be introduced to the three normal forms of data normalization.

 **Note:** The data normalization procedures represented in the following slides are provided in the .sql files below.
-Use them as necessary if students have questions pertaining to the data itself or just want to have the code on hand.
+Use them as necessary if students have questions pertaining to the data itself, or just want to have the code on hand.

 **Files:**